Components

 Logs are accessed via Grafana:

-1. Open http://grafana.local
+1. Open https://grafana.local

 2. Go to Explore (left sidebar)